 I try to keep up the Preen or cornmeal gluten applications every four to six weeks during the growing season after the newspaper is a year old.
 This helps prevent weed seeds germinating where there is any deterioration in the newspaper.

-If the newspaper is laid on thick initially or I used cardboard, you can sometimes get away with going three years before repeating the newspaper process, but this should generally be done every other year.
+If the newspaper is laid on thick initially or I used cardboard, I can sometimes get away with going three years before repeating the newspaper process, but this should generally be done every other year.

 The newspaper and cardboard takes a little effort early in the Spring each year, but then I have a low maintenance garden to enjoy all season long.